OmniSharp/omnisharp-vim/README.md

 	* Can be printed to the status line or in the preview window
 	* Displays documentation for an entity when using preview window
 * Syntax error highlighting
+* On the fly semantic error highlighting (nearly as good as a full compilation!)
 * Integrated xbuild/msbuild (can run asynchronously if vim dispatch is installed)
 * Code formatter
 * Add currently edited file to the nearest project (currently will only add .cs files to a .csproj file)